cesc1989/apuntes/Luna/Clinical_Dashboard/Postmortems/Test Paths for Download Patient data per Provider.md

 2. Copy the generated URL and open it in a web browser.
 3. Navigate down to the "All Seen Patients" section.
+	1. If you don't see patient data try choosing "All Time" from the "Select Time Period" in the top of the page.
-4. Click the "Download All" button.
+4. Click the "Download All" button in the bottom right corner of this section.
-5. Check inbox for download link and click to download the CSV file.
+5. Check your inbox for a download link and click it to download the CSV file.
-6. Open CSV file and check the amount of patients matches what is shown in the "All Seen Patients" in the dashboard.
+6. Open the CSV file and check the data of patients matches what is shown in the "All Seen Patients" in the dashboard.
+	1. Look for the same amount of patients.